 Ann has overall responsibility for our Education, Innovation and Research function, which comprises our Education Development, Quality Improvement and Research departments and our Postgraduate Medical Education Centre.

-Audrey’s role is to support RCPI’s engagement with its alumni worldwide by developing, promoting and fostering high-quality, life-long relationships between the College and its 10,000 trainees, members and fellows.
-The role encompasses subscriptions, marketing and communications, events and the roll out of benefits and services.
-In addition Audrey is responsible for merchandise, credentials, RCPI Fellowship ceremonies and international chapters.
+Audrey’s role is to support RCPI’s engagement with its alumni worldwide by developing, promoting and fostering high-quality, life-long relationships between the College and its 10,000+ trainees, members, licentiates and fellows.
+The role encompasses marketing and communications, subscriptions and events.
+In addition Audrey is responsible for merchandise, RCPI Fellowship credentials and ceremonies.
+With the College Registrar, Audrey is responsible for delivering the St. Luke's Symposium, our annual festival of medicine, each October.

 Naomi is the senior administrator for the National Clinical Programmes.
 Her key responsibility is the Clinical Advisory Groups for the programmes based in RCPI.